 In the run up to October 2019, tensions had been building throughout the country.
-In August, Fitch Credit Rating Agency downgraded Lebanon to indicate a possible default on its sovereign debt, piling further pressure on the country's economy that had become trapped in a downward spiral.
-Between 1997 and 2019, US dollars and the Lebanese lira were used interchangeably in everyday transactions, but by September 2019 banks were restricting access to dollars and some traders refused to accept Lebanese lira.
-Inflation took hold of the lira and the dollar exchange rate on the black market diverged sharply from the official rate.
-Hannes Baumann details that the 'currency slide led to rising panic among Lebanese who were facing the prospect of high inflation and plummeting living standards when the majority were already at the precipice of poverty.
-In the country is a possible default on the country is a possible default on the country in the country in the country is a possible default on the country in the country in
+In August, Fitch Credit Rating Agency downgraded Lebanon to indicate a possible default on its sovereign debt, piling further pressure on the country's economy that had become trapped in a downward spiral.13 Between 1997 and 2019, US dollars and the Lebanese lira were used interchangeably in everyday transactions, but by September 2019 banks were restricting access to dollars and some traders refused to accept Lebanese lira.14 Inflation took hold of the lira and the dollar exchange rate on the black market diverged sharply from the official rate.
+Hannes Baumann details that the 'currency slide led to rising panic among Lebanese who were facing the prospect of high inflation and plummeting living standards when the majority were already at the precipice of poverty.15

 Alongside the economic crisis was an ecological one.
-There had been growing protests and disquiet around the World Bank-sponsored Bisri dam.
-These groups would emerge as important to many of the revolts in the October uprisings.
+There had been growing protests and disquiet around the World Bank-sponsored Bisri dam.16 These groups would emerge as important to many of the revolts in the October uprisings.
 The ecological crisis further escalated on 13 October with the outbreak of forest fires in the Chouf, Khroub and areas south of Beirut.
 The Lebanese Civil Defence lacked sufficient and properly maintained equipment to fight the fires.
-The three firefighting Sikorsky S-80 helicopters were all out of service.
-This meant the fires spread, devastating over 3,000 acres, killing one and reaching the dense urban areas of Beirut.
+The three firefighting Sikorsky S-80 helicopters were all out of service.17 This meant the fires spread, devastating over 3,000 acres, killing one and reaching the dense urban areas of Beirut.
 On 17 October, the Civil Defence Force had finally put the fires out with help from Cyprus, Jordan, Italy and Greece.
 But the delay and destruction caused by the Lebanese government's inability to put out the fires had enraged many in the country.